Dorkside/markdown-cv/index.md

 **Adaptability**: Demonstrated ability to respond quickly to the changing needs of users in fast-paced, innovative environments.
 Proactive in implementing improvements and UI updates to accommodate new use cases.

 ## Work experience
-### __Tech lead__
+### __Technical lead & Product engineer__
 #### AXA

-`July 2021 - Present`
+`July 2019 - Today`

-Overseeing the development and implementation of complex software solutions.
+- Took on leadership and mentorship roles, overseeing the development and implementation of complex software solutions.
-Building the future of LegalTech at AXA.
-Leading a front-end initiative to standardize components across projects.
-Currently integrating a LLM-powered plugin into the toolchain.

-### __Senior software developer__
-#### AXA

-`July 2019 - June 2021`

-Gained experience in the emerging field of LegalTech.
-Adapted Angular knowledge to Vue.js technology stack and became a valuable reference for the team.
+- Managed industrialization of a PoC project, demonstrating my product engineering skills and ability to deliver a product that meets stakeholder requirements.
+- Successfully adapted to new technology stacks and became proficient in Vue.js, demonstrating my ability to quickly learn and adapt, a critical skill in a rapidly evolving environment.

 ### __Technical lead__
 #### SPARTE

 `2016 - June 2019`

-Coordinated a multidisciplinary team in developing and delivering a collaborative platform for managing BIM model data to customers.
+- Led the development of a collaborative platform for managing BIM model data, showcasing my ability to deliver successful products.
-Developed expertise in DevOps.
+- Coordinated a multidisciplinary team, demonstrating my leadership and team management skills.

 ### __Full-stack developer__
 #### Créa'Studio

 `2015`

-Designed a Proof of Concept (PoC) that demonstrated the benefits of a collaborative maintenance approach.
+- Designed a PoC for a collaborative maintenance approach, demonstrating my ability to conceptualize and develop innovative solutions.

-## Education
-### __Software Engineering__
-#### Masters degree

-`In progress`

-Architecture and integration of systems and software
-_CNAM_

-### __Computer Science__
-#### Associates degree

-`2015`

-Software and Business Applications Solutions
-_Lycée la Martinière-Duchère, Lyon_

 ## Personal projects

-### __Full-stack developer__
+### __Full-stack developer & Product engineer__
 #### XI Driver

-`2019 - Present`
+`2019 - Today`

-Designed and produced a management software solution for a Marseille-based company, improving operations and patient care.
+- Designed and produced a management software solution, demonstrating my ability to develop products that meet client needs and improve operations.

 ### __Co-founder & full-stack developer__
 #### InstanT

 `2014`

-Designed and deployed an interpreter platform similar to Uber.
+- Co-founded and developed an interpreter platform, showcasing my entrepreneurial spirit and my ability to develop and deliver products that meet user needs.

 <!-- ### Footer

-Last updated: July 2023 -->
+Last updated: October 2023 -->